 - Investigators: JS Hebert, MR Dawson, JP Carey, KR Evans

 - Funding: Glenrose Rehabilitation Hospital Foundation Clinical Research Award (2013-2014)

-Dr. Hebert currently leads the only team in Canada performing the Targeted Reinnervation procedure on upper limb amputees, which has been performed in Edmonton since 2008 with a coordinated interdisciplinary team.
-We have an active clinical program for targeted reinnervation, supported by the Glenrose Rehabilitation Hospital.
-With surgical reinnervation, patients have more signals for … Continue reading Targeted Reinnervation for Upper Limb Amputation
+Dr. Hebert instituted the first team in Canada performing the Targeted Reinnervation procedure for upper limb amputation, which has been performed in Edmonton since 2008 with a coordinated interdisciplinary team.
+We have an ongoing active clinical and research program for targeted reinnervation, supported by the Glenrose Rehabilitation Hospital.
+With surgical reinnervation, patients have more signals … Continue reading Targeted Reinnervation for Upper Limb Amputation

 There are no commercially available myoelectric prosthetic systems that provide sensory feedback.
 This means that the user does not know if they are contacting an object or how hard they are squeezing, which can make accurate control of the device challenging.
 A tactile feedback system is being developed that will provide touch information directly … Continue reading Tactile Feedback